DPhil in Social Policy

 Research Interests: Subjective measures of quality of life and its potential uses for social policy.

-Prior to commencing his DPhil in Social Policy in 2016, Caspar completed the MSc in Comparative Social Policy at the department and obtained a B.A in Liberal Arts and Sciences from University College Maastricht.
-His research is funded by the Barnett House-Nuffield Scholarship.
+Prior to commencing his DPhil in Social Policy in 2016, Caspar completed the MSc in Comparative Social Policy at Oxford and obtained a B.A in Liberal Arts and Sciences from University College Maastricht.
+His research is funded by the Barnett-Nuffield Scholarship.